bashhack/gitbak/sh/README.md

 # gitbak (Shell Script Version)

+> ⚠️ **IMPORTANT**: This shell script implementation is **UNSUPPORTED** and maintained only for historical purposes.
+For production use, please use the [Go implementation](/go/README.md) which provides better reliability, performance, and ongoing support.

 A lightweight shell script that automatically commits changes at regular intervals, providing a safety net during programming sessions.

 ## Overview